 5G SA – new generation of Core Network

-I will describe the benefits of new SA NR architecture as well as new technological assumption using the 3GPP standard.
+I will describe the benefits of the new SA NR architecture as well as new technological assumptions using the 3GPP standard.

 The 5G System architecture is defined to support data connectivity and services enabling deployments to use techniques such as e.g. Network Function Virtualization and Software Defined Networking.
 The 5G System architecture shall leverage service-based interactions between Control Plane (CP) Network Functions.
-Some key principles and concept are to:
+Some key principles and concepts are:

 - Modularize the function design, e.g. to enable flexible and efficient network slicing.